 - Persevere: Patience and persistence are key in any employee engagement best practice.
 Adapting to a new routine can be challenging, and not all employees might be open to this change immediately.
 Continually encouraging participation and emphasizing the benefits of increased social interaction are vital for the program’s success.

 By incorporating these employee engagement best practices into your coffee matching program, you can foster higher employee engagement, nurture a collaborative culture, and contribute positively to overall employee mental wellbeing.
 Read about how one of our customer launched their LEAD.bot program successfully here.

 How to Integrate LEAD.bot into Your Workplace

-Now that you’ve got all these tips and tricks up your sleeve, you’re ready to kick off your brand new coffee matching program!
+Now that you’ve got all these tips and tricks up your sleeve, you’re ready to kick off your brand-new coffee matching program!
 LEAD.bot, an app for Microsoft Teams and Slack, makes this super simple.

-We here at LEAD.bot have used #watercooler for chit-chat, #food-fighters for finding the best foods in the city, and #av-club to talk about our favorite shows and movies.
+Our teams at LEAD.bot have used #watercooler for chit-chat, #food-fighters for finding the best foods in the city, and #av-club to talk about our favorite shows and movies.
 Even though we have had to keep social distance, we found that virtual hangouts over shared interests kept the pandemic loneliness at bay.

-LEAD.bot will automatically start pairing off the members in the group and send out new pairs every week.
+LEAD.bot will automatically start pairing off the members of the group and send out new pairs every week.
 LEAD.bot makes pairs/groups by looking for people with the fewest channels in common – so you know that you’re really getting to meet everyone.
 You can customize how often LEAD.bot will match together employees and how often it sends out reminders for existing matches to meet again.
 Plus, you can also customize how often matches and/or reminders are sent out and when they are sent out in LEAD.bot’s settings from the once-a-week default.